 NYOG is a Center of excellence for treatment of Sudden Hearing loss, Otitis Media, Otosclerosis, Meniere’s Disease, Cholesteatoma, and Autoimmune Inner Ear Disease.

 You may have hearing loss and not even be aware of it.
 Often due to the natural aging process or long exposure to loud noise or other causes, many people experience some type of hearing loss at some point in life.
-Learn more about Hearing Loss
+Learn more about Hearing Loss.

 An infection, or something even more serious might be the reason behind a persistent ear pain.
 If you experience and ear ache for more than 24 hours, come in and see us for a consultation.
 Prolonged ear infections can result in permanent hearing loss.
 Learn more about Ear Pain and what might be causing it here.

-Otitus Media (Ear Infections)
+Otitis Media (Ear Infections)

 The most common childhood illness, ear infections are painful and can cause permanent hearing loss.
 Learn more about Ear Infections (Otitus Media)

-A is a benign growth caused by the build-up of skin cells and protein from the ear canal behind the eardrum.
+Cholesteatoma is a benign growth caused by the build-up of skin cells and protein from the ear canal behind the eardrum.
 Learn more about Cholesteatoma

 Ear Drum Perforation (Ruptured Ear Drum)